 I have always been fascinated by the cosmos ever since I was a child.
 I still vividly remember my excitement when my father gave me a pair of binoculars as birthday present when I was nine years old.
 I especially enjoyed looking at the Pleiades cluster from the window of my bedroom then.

 Also, as Einstein once remarked, "The most incomprehensible thing about the world is that it is comprehensible."
 Indeed, it is very impressive that the human species managed to figure out the big picture of the history of the Universe, in only a couple of centuries since the beginning of modern science.
 Of course, there are a lot more to understand, but what we do know are already quite impressive!
+We may be a young species in the grand scheme of things, but make no mistake, we are ambitious, we are curious, and we will be out there among the stars figuring the Universe out.
+One day!

 (Credit: NASA, ESA, and A. Field (STScI))